 \section{Non-Relativistic Limit}

-In the following sections, we develop a systematic formalism to obtain the NR limit of the Hamiltonian~\eqref{Hgvsr1}.
-Our analysis is a natural adaptation of the Foldy-Wouthuysen (FW) transformation, which is commonly applied to obtain the NR limit of the Dirac equation in the form of a Schr\"odinger equation, adjoined with systematic corrections in the inverse powers of the particle Dirac mass~$\nicefrac{1}{m}$. \cite{foldy1950dirac,Bjorken:1965sts,Berestetskii:1982qgu} However, as we shall see, the choice for the expansion parameter in this particular case is more subtle.
+In this section, we develop a systematic approach to obtain the NR limit of the Hamiltonian \eqref{Hgvsrhermitian}.
+Our analysis constitutes a natural adaptation of the Foldy–Wouthuysen (FW) transformation, which is commonly employed to access the NR regime in the form of a Schrödinger equation with systematic corrections in inverse powers of the Dirac mass \cite{foldy1950dirac,Bjorken:1965sts,Berestetskii:1982qgu}.
+However, as we shall see, the choice for the expansion parameter is more subtle in this particular instance.